 So to see where all these irrational fears were coming from, we watched and studied this infamous horror scene and found 5 crucial inaccuracies that render it pure Hollywood nonsense.

 1. Your head will never be clamped down or “trapped”

-During LASIK surgery, your head will never be strapped down or clamped to the operating table.
-Instead, your head will be allowed to move freely, with only the doctor’s hands helping to gently position your head correctly.
-We do our best to create as comfortable and stress-free an environment as possible for our patients; restricting their movement is the exact opposite of what we want to do.
+During lasik surgery, your head will never be strapped down or clamped to the operating table.
+Instead, your head will be allowed to move freely, with only your doctor’s hands helping to gently position your head.
+We do our best to create as comfortable and stress-free an environment as possible for our patients – restricting their movement will achieve the exact opposite of this.

-All that is required of you is to keep your head still and stare straight at the blinking green guiding light for around 10 – 20 seconds at a time.
-Doing so ensures that your eye is lined up with the laser, and allows for a more seamless and speedy surgery.
+All that is required of you during surgery is to keep your head still and look straight at the blinking green guiding light for around 10 – 20 seconds at a time.
+Doing so ensures that your eye is lined up with the laser, and allows for a more seamless and quick surgery.

 2. You will never be left alone in the operating room during surgery